SparkliTwizzl/plurality-utilities/README.md

 ---
 ## 4 - How do i use it?

-In order to get a useful result from the tool, there are four main steps:
+In order to get a useful result from the tool, there are 3 main steps:

 1. Write an input file.
-2. Write a templates file.
-3. Run the tool using the above.
+2. Run the tool using the above.
-4. Run the resulting script with AutoHotkey.
+3. Run the resulting script with AutoHotkey.

 ---
 ### 4.1 - Input files

-#### 4.1.1 - Input files are made up of two regions: entries and templates.
+#### 4.1.1 - Input files are made up of 2 regions: entries and templates.

 Blank lines in input files are ignored, so use as many as you want.